What Every Business Owner Should Know About Mold on Commercial Ceilings

 Bleach and Baking Soda Won’t Solve Your Mold Problem

-It should be noted that the EPA does not recommend bleach for routine mold cleanup, even on non-porous surfaces, due to its limited effectiveness and potential health risks.
+While bleach may remove stains from hard surfaces, it doesn’t kill mold at the root, especially on porous materials.
+The EPA does not recommend bleach for routine mold cleanup, even on non-porous surfaces, due to its limited effectiveness and potential health risks.

 Likewise, baking soda is not strong enough to eliminate mold spores in commercial settings.